 Installing a new wood burning stove can help you be more energy efficient, reduce your carbon footprint and reduce particulate (PM) emissions.

-Stove owners and those thinking of buying a new stove can be assured that the government are not seeking to ban wood burning stoves.
-Instead, the government wants to ensure that consumers use the cleanest stoves and the cleanest fuel.
+Stove owners and those thinking of buying a stove can be assured that the government are not seeking to ban wood burning stoves.
+Instead, they want to ensure that consumers use the cleanest stoves and the cleanest fuel.

 To produce 4 kWh of heat over a 5 hour period, a traditional open fire would have burnt a total of 16 logs over a five hour period; an old stove would burn 6 but a new stove would burn as little as 5 logs in the same period.